 The council’s guiding principles

-- Maximises local job creation
+- Maximise local job creation.

 Portsmouth residents, businesses and community groups will have an opportunity to look at and help shape the plans later this year.
 Local feedback will help shape the masterplan and the outline planning application that will set out the vision for regeneration in this part of the city.